jeffrichley/petal/docs/source/architecture.rst

    Abstract base class defining the interface for step creation strategies.

 **LLMStepStrategy**
-   Strategy for creating LLM steps with prompt templates and system prompts.
+   Strategy for creating LLM steps with prompt templates, system prompts, and tool binding.

 **CustomStepStrategy**
-   Strategy for creating custom function steps.
+   Strategy for creating custom function steps (sync or async).

+**ToolStepStrategy**
+   Strategy for creating tool execution steps with scratchpad support.

+**ReactStepStrategy**
+   Strategy for creating ReAct reasoning loops with tool integration.

 **StepRegistry**
-   Registry for managing and discovering step strategies.
+   Registry for managing and discovering step strategies with thread safety.

 .. code-block:: python